 Contact your system administrator for the procedures associated to these buttons.

-The other buttons, indicated in Fig 27, make it possible to access features and functions that some users can perform (according to their permission level).
-These will be described in the following paragraphs.
+The other buttons, indicated in Fig 27, make it possible to access functionalities that a user can activate (according to his/her permission level).
+These are described later on in this manual in the indicated paragraphs.